hww/XiSound/README.md

 ```

 ## Usage

-Create the set of audio events in the project with RMB/Create/XiSound/SimpleAudioEvent
+Begin with creating the set of your audio events in the project with the right mouse button /Create/XiSound/SimpleAudioEvent
 Then rename the event and edit it with Unity inspector (see image bellow)

 ![Audio Event Image](https://raw.githubusercontent.com/hww/XiSound/master/Assets/XiSound/Documentation/AudioEvent.gif)

 Each event could have a collection of sounds.
 Those sounds could be played with valious ways.

-- Single _First sound only_
+- Single _To play the first sound only_
-- Sequence _The incremental mode_
+- Sequence _To play the next sound every time (incremental mode)_
-- Random _The random order_
+- Random _To play in the random order_

+The first two modes are the best.
+The Random mode produces allot of problems for QA departament.

 ## API

-The first step is to create the SoundSystem and the MusicManager
+The first step of initialization is to create the SoundSystem and the MusicManager

 ```C#
 // Assign the AudioEvent with one or more music files